servirtium/README/starting-a-new-implementation.md

 ## 6. Other HTTP verbs other than 'GET'

-POST, PUT are needed too - unlike GET they have a request body.
-Maybe just do unit tests for this, as the library's build shouldn't be overly dependant on remote services.
+POST, PUT, HEAD, DELETE, OPTIONS, TRACE and PATCH are needed too.
+Unlike GET they have a request body, but that is pretty much the only difference.
+Maybe just do unit tests for these, as the extracted library's build shouldn't be dependant on remote services.

+Some HTTP socket-listener libraries don't have a generic handler for all verbs, and instead have specific onGET & onPOST style methods/functionals.
+Meaning there's a little more copy/paste than you'd wish for.

 ## 7. Add a capability for a "Note".